 As a PMGY volunteer with wildlife in Thailand, you will have the unique opportunity to work behind the scenes to care for animals.
 Enthusiastic and passionate volunteers are required to assist with the general upkeep of the project throughout the year.
 The centre works to rescue and rehabilitate animals within Thailand.
 With our team, you will have an amazing opportunity to care for a wide variety of rescued wildlife.

 WILDLIFE VOLUNTEER PROGRAM HIGHLIGHTS

-A UNIQUE EXPERIENCE TO WORK WITH EXOTIC ANIMALS ON A TOP CONSERVATION PROJECT
+A UNIQUE EXPERIENCE TO WORK WITH ANIMALS ON A TOP CONSERVATION PROJECT

 LEARN ABOUT SOME OF THE PRESSURES & DIFFICULTIES FACED BY THAILAND’S WILDLIFE

 EXPERIENCE A CAPTIVATING & DYNAMIC CULTURE BY VOLUNTEERING IN THAILAND

 EXPLORE SOME OF THE WORLD’S MOST MAGNIFICENT TEMPLES IN YOUR FREE TIME

 BACKGROUND TO THE WILDLIFE PROGRAM

 Thailand has a rich biological diversity.
 However, human pressures are increasing alarmingly fast, impacting the livelihoods of many species worldwide.
 Such pressures include overexploitation, habitat loss and habitat degradation.
 These factors are sadly pushing many of Thailand creatures to the brink of extinction.
 Wild animals, such as young gibbons, macaques, lorises and bears are commonly illegally poached from the wild for inhumane purposes.
 This can include being sold as pets and use as photo-props.